-The restaurant scene – as well as wine shops – can change fairly quickly.
-If someone on the list has disappeared, or if you have suggestions for new ones, please let us know!
+In our experience restaurants and wine shops come and go rather quickly.
+If someone on the list has disappeared, or if you have a suggestion of a new name, do please let us know.

 In addition to those mentioned above:

-Logis de la Cadène, 3 Place du Marché au Bois: A classic of very good quality recently acquired by Hubert de Boüard (Château Angélus), who will probably pull it up to the luxury level.
+Logis de la Cadène, 3 place du Marché au Bois: a very good quality classic recently acquired by Hubert de Boüard (Château Angélus), who will probably move it up to luxury level.

-Hostellerie de Plaisance, 5 Rue du Clocher: Very luxurious with Michelin stars.
-Also owned by Gérard Perse.
+Hostellerie de Plaisance, 5 rue du Clocher: very luxurious, Michelin-starred address, also owned by Gérard Perse.
 Not cheap.

-Le Clos du Roy, 12 Rue de la Petite Fontaine: Classica French of good quality.
-Has outdoor seating.
-Medium price level.
+Le Clos du Roy, 12 rue de la Petite Fontaine: a French classic.
+Good quality, medium priced, with outdoor seating.

-Le Tertre, 5 Rue du Tertre de la Tente: Classical French food with a touch of elegance.
-Medium price level.
+Le Tertre, 5 rue du Tertre de la Tente: Classic French food with a touch of elegance.
+Medium priced.

 And of course, there are many, many others…